czetsuya/Donut-Chart/README.md

 You can change all of this in the interface builder or in runtime.

-### Note: In order to be able to use the Donut Progress Bar, you must first purchase the [framework](http://broodcamp.binpress.com/product/ios-donut-progress-bar/2884).

 ### Installation
 Drag the BCDoughtnutPercentageFramework from BCDoughtnutpercentageContents folder to your project.
 And after, go to “General” where you should see “Embedded Libraries”, from there add the framework.